-Dr. Robershotte shall serve as the Homeless Liaison.
+Dr. Robershotte shall serve as the Child and Youth in Transition Liaison.

-EDUPRIZE shall inform homeless families of their rights and uphold them and provide families with information advocacy and support.
+EDUPRIZE shall inform children and youth in transition families of their rights and uphold them and provide families with information advocacy and support.

-Homeless children and youths will be identified by school personnel and through coordination activities with other entities and agencies.
+Children and youth in transition will be identified by school personnel and through coordination activities with other entities and agencies.

-Homeless families, children, and youths receive educational services for which such families, children, and youths are eligible and referrals to health care services, dental services, mental health services and other appropriate services.
+Children and youth in transition families receive educational services for which such families, children, and youths are eligible and referrals to health care services, dental services, mental health services, and other appropriate services.

-The parents or guardians of homeless children and youths are informed of the educational and related opportunities available to their children and provided meaningful opportunities to participate in the education of their children.
+The parents or guardians of children and youth in transition are informed of the educational and related opportunities available to their children and provided meaningful opportunities to participate in the education of their children.

-Public notice of the educational rights of homeless children and youths is disseminated where such children and youths receive services under this Act, such as schools family shelters, and soup kitchens.
+Public notice of the educational rights of children and youth in transition is disseminated where such children and youths receive services under this Act, such as schools family shelters, and soup kitchens.

 Enrollment disputes are mediated in accordance with paragraph (3)(E); and the parent or guardian of a homeless child or youth and any unaccompanied youth, is fully informed of all transportation services.

-Transportation will be provided for homeless students enrolled at EDUPRIZE.
+Transportation will be provided for children and youth in transition students enrolled at EDUPRIZE.